zhlsunshine/rust-panic-handling/README.md

  ###### Divide by zero ######

+This is the 0th to handle panic.
-Please input the numerator: 453
+Please input the numerator: 5433
-Please input the denominator: 7
+Please input the denominator: 43
-No panic occur and the result is: 64
+No panic occur and the result is: 126
 ##########################################
+This is the 1th to handle panic.
-Please input the numerator: 456
+Please input the numerator: 532
-Please input the denominator: 54e thread 'main' panicked at src/main.rs:26:63:
+Please input the denominator: 34e thread 'main' panicked at src/main.rs:27:63:
 Invalid input: ParseIntError { kind: InvalidDigit }
 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace Caught panic of unknown type
 ##########################################
+This is the 2th to handle panic.
-Please input the numerator: 875
+Please input the numerator: 5432
-Please input the denominator: 23
+Please input the denominator: 35
-No panic occur and the result is: 38
+No panic occur and the result is: 155
 ##########################################

  @@@@@@ Iteration @@@@@@

-Iterate Element: 64
+Iterate Element: 126
 No panic occur for this iteration
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 Iterate Element: 0
 No panic occur for this iteration
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
-Iterate Element: 38
+Iterate Element: 155
 No panic occur for this iteration
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
-thread 'main' panicked at src/main.rs:55:45: index out of bounds: the len is 3 but the index is 3 Caught panic of unknown type
+thread 'main' panicked at src/main.rs:56:45: index out of bounds: the len is 3 but the index is 3 Caught panic of unknown type
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@